Nandha23311/gnosql-client/README.md

-# Gnosql Client for Gnosql In-Memory Database
+# GnoSQL Client for GnoSQL In-Memory Database

-Gnosql Client is a Go library that provides a client for interacting with the Gnosql in-memory database.
-It simplifies the process of managing connections, executing queries, and working with data in a Gnosql database.
+GnoSQL Client is a Go library that provides a client for interacting with the GnoSQL in-memory database.
+It simplifies the process of managing connections, executing queries, and working with data in a GnoSQL database.

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)